2022 Filmfare OTT Awards

 2022 Filmfare OTT Awards, the third edition of awards were presented to honour artistic and technical excellence in original programming on over-the-top streaming media in Hindi-language.
 Web original shows or films released across OTT platforms between 1 August 2021 and 31 July 2022 were eligible for Awards.
 Nominations were announced by Filmfare on 14 December 2022.
 Hosted by Gauahar Khan and Maniesh Paul, the ceremony was held on 21 December 2022 in Mumbai.

-Biographical television series, Rocket Boys won the best drama series award and Social comedy film, Dasvi won the best film – (Web Originals) award.
+Rocket Boys led the ceremony with 15 nominations, followed by Panchayat (Season 2) with 13 nominations, Tabbar with 11 nominations and Mumbai Diaries 26/11 with 10 nominations.

+Rocket Boys and Tabbar won 8 awards each, with the former winning Best Drama Series, Best Director in a Drama Series (for Abhay Pannu) and Best Actor in a Drama Series (Critics) (for Jim Sarbh), and the latter winning Best Series (Critics), Best Director in a Series (Critics) (for Ajitpal Singh), Best Actor in a Drama Series (for Pavan Malhotra), Best Supporting Actor in a Drama Series (for Gagan Arora) and Best Supporting Actress in a Drama Series (for Supriya Pathak), thus becoming the most-awarded series at the ceremony.